Minimax Statistical Estimation under Wasserstein Contamination: Introduction

-We consider an analyst who studies a dataset, and an \emph{adversary} that perturbs this data; this is interpreted broadly and can mean perturbations that occur due to natural reasons.
-In this paper, we provide the following: \begin{enumerate} \item A formulation of several types of distribution shifts of an independent and identically distributed (i.i.d.) sample, including a strong form of \emph{Joint Distribution Shift} (JDS), where the adversary can perturb observations in a coordinated way.
-We also consider a lighter form of \emph{I.I.D.~Distribution Shift} (IDS), where the adversary can only perturb each data point's distribution in an i.i.d.~way, and the lightest form, \emph{Constant Distribution Shift} (CDS), where the adversary can only shift all data points by the same bounded amount (\cref{subsec: dist shift models,subsec: minimax est and risk}). \item We give a precise analysis of several important statistical problems under these forms of distribution shift (\cref{sec: minimax risk wasserstein}).
-This includes \emph{exact minimax risks}, minimax optimal estimators, and least favorable perturbations for normal mean estimation and linear regression under Wasserstein-2 distribution shift.
-It also includes nearly minimax rate-optimal estimators for uniform location estimation (and more generally for location families in \cref{sec: location bounds}), and nonparametric density estimation, also under Wasserstein-2 distribution shift.
+In our work, we consider an analyst who studies a dataset, aiming to estimate a parameter in the $\ell_q^r$ loss.
+However, the dataset is perturbed by a Wasserstein-$r$ contamination in the $\ell_q$ norm.
+In this paper, we provide the following: \begin{enumerate} \item A formulation of two types of contaminations of an independent and identically distributed (i.i.d.) sample, including a strong form of \emph{Joint Contamination} (JC), where the adversary can perturb observations in a coordinated way.
+We also consider a lighter form of \emph{i.i.d.~Contamination} (IC), where the adversary can only perturb each data point's distribution in an i.i.d.~way. \item We give a precise analysis of several fundamental statistical problems under these forms of contamination: location estimation (including normal mean estimation), linear regression, and non-parametric density estimation; see Table \ref{sum} for a summary.

+\item For JC location estimation, we find the \emph{exact minimax risks under Wasserstein $\ell_q^r$ perturbations} (Theorem~\ref{thm:JC-Lqr}), showing that the sample mean is minimax optimal in $\ell_q^r$ loss.
+Specifically, denoting by $\M_J(\ep,q,r)$ the minimax risk in a location estimation problem, under JC Wasserstein $\ell_q^r$ perturbations of size $\ep\ge0$, we show that

+We emphasize that this result is \emph{exact in any finite sample}.
+It has no unknown or hidden constants, it is non-asymptotic, and it is not just about the rate, but rather gives the precise value of the minimax risk.
+This expression shows that perturbations increase $\M_J(0,q,r)^{1/r}$ linearly in $\ep$.
+The proofs of the lower bound have certain elements of novelty in the literature on robustness.
+They consist of a a construction of a feasible class of contaminations, and reductions that let us pass from arbitrary estimators to equivariant estimators based on the Hunt-Stein theorem; which can then be handled analytically.

+For IC location estimation, the sample mean remains approximately optimal (Theorem ~\ref{thm:IC-struct}), while being still exactly optimal for $q=r=2$ (Theorem~\ref{thm: gaussian mean opt}).
+Specifically, denote by $\M_I(\ep, 2,2)$ the minimax risk measured in an $\ell_2^2$ loss, and noise variables such that $ \E\|E_1\|_2^2 \le \sigma^2$, under IC $\ell_2^2$ Wasserstein perturbations of size $\ep\ge0$.
+Then, for $n\ge 2$, the risk takes one of two forms depending on the relative sizes of $\varepsilon, \sigma^2$, and $n$:

+When $n=1$, $\M_I(\ep,2,2) = \left(\ep+\sigma\right)^2$.
+Observe that there is a transition at $\ep = \sigma/(n-1)$.
+It turns out that below this perturbation level, it is a stronger contamination to add noise, whereas above it, it is stronger to add bias.
+These insights arise out of a careful exact analysis of the minimax risk and worst-case perturbations.
+Again, we emphasize that this is an exact formula, and not just an approximation or a rate.